PA1n7/taskapp/README.md

 ## There is still no official release of the app

-## I'm still missing to fix the writing system for todo among others

 ## Recent updates
+Fixed the TODO writing system so that is now done.

 Fixed the General UI

 There was an error getting first date of month which was fixed using the following line